netzoio/netzo/plugins/services/service-openapi-zerynth-storage/README.md

   <h1 style="padding: 6px 0px 24px 0px">service-openapi-zerynth-storage</h1>
 </div>

-An open-source service plugin for the Zerynth Storage API.
+An open-source source plugin for the Zerynth Storage API.

-The Zerynth Storage REST APIs offer the possibility to get time series data from the Zerynth Storage cloud service.
+The Zerynth Storage REST API offers the possibility to get time-series data from the Zerynth Storage cloud service.

 ### Authentication